The Risks of Companion AI for Kids and Teens:

 • Do any of your friends have these?
 Have you used them together?
 What are they saying about these tools?

-• Has a character in a game or in an app ever said something that made you uncomfortable?
+• Has a character in a game or in an app ever said something that made you uncomfortable or confused you?
 What did you do?

-There are about 40 of these stand-alone sites and apps available.
-There are some games and other apps that are integrating this tech into the existing experience – like Snapchat’s My AI.
-If your child is using one of these companion AI tools, it’s recommended that you talk to them about AI safety, review the privacy settings in the app/site and on your child’s device, and review any conversations that may have occurred.
+If your child is using one of these companion AI tools, it’s recommended that you immediately talk to them about AI safety, review the privacy settings in the app/site and on your child’s device, and review any conversations that may have occurred.

 1. Replika